 Computer Science, Ben Olivas

-Business, Brandy Taylor, Karli Philpott
+Business and Technology, Brandy Taylor, Karli Philpott

 Education, Jordan Madsen